BernieO/ncupgrade/README.md

 # ncupgrade

 This Bash script creates a backup and performs an upgrade of a local Nextcloud installation based on the [Nextcloud documentation for manual upgrades](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/manual_upgrade.rst).
-It may also be used to migrate from ownCloud to Nextcloud.
-In this case you need to make sure to [follow a valid migration path](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/migrating_owncloud.rst).

 **In any case: use at own risk!**